Bridging Stepwise Lab-Informed Pretraining and Knowledge-Guided Learning for Diagnostic Reasoning: Related Work

-In addition to leveraging medical-domain knowledge, incorporating both structured and unstructured features can enhance predictions.
-MiME~\cite{ChoiXSS18} and GCT~\cite{ChoiXLDFXD20} use graph structures with lab results to augment representations, while CGL~\cite{LuRCKN21} and MedGTX~\cite{ParkBKKC22} integrate unstructured clinical notes to highlight the value of additional information.
+In addition to leveraging medical-domain knowledge, combining both structured and unstructured features also enhance predictions.
+MiME~\cite{ChoiXSS18} and GCT~\cite{ChoiXLDFXD20} use graph structures with lab results to augment representations, while CGL~\cite{LuRCKN21} and MedGTX~\cite{ParkBKKC22} leverage unstructured clinical notes to highlight the value of additional information.
 However, most approaches rely heavily on these multi-aspect features, limiting their applicability to data without those features.
 Our proposed framework integrates laboratory features as auxiliary data in graph construction and proxy tasks, enhancing predictions even when no desired feature is available.